Ad-Damazin

 Ad-Damazin (الدمازين) is the capital city of Blue Nile, Sudan.
 It is the location of the Roseires Dam and power generation plant.

 Ad-Damazin is served by a terminal station of a branch line of the national railway network.
 However, the train service to Ad-Damazin has been discontinued many years ago.
 Instead the town can be reached from Khartoum via a decent tarmac road and by plane.
 However, Damazin Airport is mainly served by UNMIS or government flights.
 Ad-Damazin is a city filled with many dialects, but the majority of the population speaks Sudanese Arabic, which is an accent of the original Arabic language.
 The city lies west of the Nile river and northwest of the Roseires reservoir.

 Blue Nile University (Jameat Al Neel Alazraq) is a public university located in Ad-Damazin, established in 1995.

+Geography

 Climate

 Like other parts of the Sahel, Ad-Damazin has a hot semi-arid climate (Köppen climate classification BSh), with a wet season and a dry season and the temperature being hot year-round.
 The average annual mean temperature is 28.3 C, the average annual high temperature is 35.8 C, while the average annual low temperature is 20.8 C. The hottest time of year is from March to May, just before the wet season starts.
 April is the hottest month, having the highest average high at 40.5 C and the highest mean at 32.2 C. May has the highest average low at 24.8 C. August has the lowest average high at 31.1 C and January has the lowest mean at 26.0 C. January also has the lowest average low at 16.8 C.